 By the year 2040, it’s estimated that 95% of all purchases will be through e-commerce.WPForms, How Many eCommerce Sites Are There in 2023

 The online marketplace evolves as the world wide web becomes more dynamic every day.
-In fact, this 2023, e-commerce sales are estimated to reach $5.42 trillion each year.
-It’s safe to say that while the online business sector is incredible and shows no sign of slowing down anytime soon, soaring past your competitors may be tricky.
+In fact, from 2014 to 2026, e-commerce sales are estimated to reach $5.42 trillion each year.
+Thus, it’s safe to say that while the online business sector is incredible and shows no signs of slowing down, soaring past your competitors may be tricky.

-This is the number one reason why as a store owner, thinking about your e-commerce business model should be one of your top-most priorities.
+This is the number one reason why as a store owner, thinking about e-commerce business models should be one of your topmost priorities.

-While it’s easy to get caught up and excited about the ways to stand out and bag more profit, keeping your business model in place as soon as possible will help you narrow down your options and maximize your growth potential in the early stages.
+True, it’s easy to get caught up and excited about the ways to stand out and bag more profit.
+However, determining your business model as soon as possible will help you narrow down your options.
+Furthermore, it can help you maximize your growth potential in the early stages.

 Today, we have four most common e-commerce business models: